 Freshman applicants who possess a high school diploma and meet the following requirements will be admitted to ASU.

-Note: Some colleges within ASU have a higher competency requirement than the general university admission standards
+Note: Some colleges within ASU have higher competency requirements than the general university admission standards.

 Applicants must also meet at least one of the following:

 - Top 25% in high school graduating class.

 - 3.00 GPA in competency courses (4.00 = A).

 - ACT score of 22 for Arizona residents (24 nonresidents)* or SAT Reasoning score of 1120 for Arizona residents (1180 nonresidents)*.